Year of Call: 1995

 Sally also has an active practice in social security law, which includes helping train Free Representation Unit volunteers.
 In Wade v N Yorkshire Police Authority, she was successful in establishing that the law on statutory maternity pay does give women on other types of leave the right to choose when their SMP commences, giving them a longer time overall on paid leave.

-Her practice includes industrial injuries benefits and housing benefit, where her experience as a specialist goes back to her work as a researcher, trainer and paralegal from the mid-1970s when she worked for the Welsh Consumer Council, Newham Rights Centre (an East London law centre) and Disability Alliance (the national campaigning organization, now part of the merged Disability Rights UK) where she wrote thirteen editions of the Disability Rights Handbook.
+Her practice includes industrial injuries benefits, where her experience as a specialist goes back to her work as a researcher, trainer and paralegal from the mid-1970s when she worked for the Welsh Consumer Council, Newham Rights Centre (an East London law centre) and Disability Alliance (the national campaigning organization, now part of the merged Disability Rights UK) where she wrote thirteen editions of the Disability Rights Handbook.

 APPOINTMENTS AND MEMBERSHIPS

-Sally is a member of ELA's Employment Law Oversight Committee and on its Family Rights working party.
-She was part of the ELA sub-committee responding to the consultation on the simplification of tax and national insurance treatment of termination payments.
+Sally has been a member of several ELA sub-committees, including its Covid sub-committee, its Employment Law Oversight Committee, its Family Rights working party and the sub-committee responding to the consultation on the simplification of tax and national insurance treatment of termination payments.

 PUBLICATIONS AND TRAINING